Azure/no-token-in-the-browser-pattern/docs/deployment-guide.md

 - `clientId`
   - The application registration client id.
 - `tenantId`
-  - The Azure Active Directory tenant id.
+  - The Microsoft Entra ID tenant id.

 ![A screenshot of the site.js file's configuration lines.](images/site-js-settings.png)